 New school and community building.
 Goodman School at noon hour.
 Coffee County, Alabama 1939 (Library of Congress)

 The new school served as a community building as well.
-This was a recreation evening at the community school under direction of WPA (Work Projects Administration) recreational supervisor.
+This was a recreation evening at the community school under the direction of WPA (Work Projects Administration) recreational supervisor.
 Coffee County, Alabama 1939

 Group of men and women at evening class conducted by Miss Velma Patterson, vocational home economics worker from Elba and other workers at Mount Zion school.
 Coffee County, Alabama